FAQ About Shea House

 I'm a graduate student.
 Can I apply to live in Shea?

 No. Shea is for undergraduate students only.
 Please consult with UVA Housing for other housing options.
+However, graduate students can apply for LA positions.

 I will be a first-year undergraduate student in the fall.
 Can I apply to live in Shea?